haletothewood/craftercoder.com/src/markdown-pages/coupling-and-cohesion.md

 }
 ```

 Now, if I need to change the expected behaviour I can simply create another concrete implementation.
 The code is now loosley coupled, easier to test and simple to extend.
+Of course, it's not always the better approach.
+You should start with the first and only when you understand the requirements for change move towards the second example ([YAGNI](https://martinfowler.com/bliki/Yagni.html)).

 #### Cohesion